CartoDB/carto-vl-training/training-v2/01-getting-started.md

     * CARTO uses two types of Visualization API's to define our Viz properties: String and JavaScript.
 Learn more about those [here](https://carto.com/developers/carto-vl/guides/style-with-expressions/#the-string-and-javascript-visualization-apis).
       * The back-ticks we're using inside the Viz function indicate we're using the String Visualization API in this map.

-    At this point your code shoult look like this:
+    At this point your code should look like this:

     ```
     <!DOCTYPE html>